Last Updated March 29, 2023

 So where are these “perfect places in Florida” you ask?

 Well, we gathered a list of the cheapest places to live in Florida, and then we scrutinized the location and all the fun stuff to do nearby to come up with this list of 9 places, which we believe offer a good balance of affordability and fun!
+So these are NOT necessarily the cheapest places to live overall.
+They are the most affordable that are also near desirable areas to live for fun and a good lifestyle.
 These are our picks for the cheapest places to live in Florida that also offer a lot of fun and a great lifestyle!

 1. North Port, Florida